The Importance of Internal Cooking Temperatures

 Try This At Home

-You should notice the steak that didn't rest will bleed out a lot of juices, the steak will appear under-cooked (very pink) in the center and I'm guessing the meat will be chewy.
-(This is why it is a bad idea to cut into a steak or any meat for that matter to test its doneness.
+You should notice the steak that didn't rest will bleed out a lot of juices, the steak will appear undercooked (very pink) in the center, and I'm guessing the meat will be chewy.
+(This is why cutting into a steak or any meat is a bad idea to test its doneness.
 You bleed out the juices that keep it moist.)

-If you have an instant thermometer, see what the internal temperature of the steaks are.
-Is your medium-rare steak at the correct temperature or is it overcooked?
+If you have an instant thermometer, see the steaks' internal temperature.
+Is your medium-rare steak at the correct temperature, or is it overcooked?

 What About Testing By Touch?

 We have all heard you can test the doneness of a cooked piece of meat by comparing the firmness of the meat to the flesh at the base of your thumb.
-I have told people to do this and have believed it to be true for years and it may really work but if I compare my hands to my wife's hands, my steak will always be over cooked if I'm doing the grilling.
+I have told people to do this and have believed it to be true for years, and it may work, but if I compare my hands to my wife's, my steak will always be overcooked if I'm doing the grilling.
 Our hands are that different.

 Conclusion

 Go out and buy a good instant thermometer.
 If you already have one, use it.
-I can't tell you how much more accurate and tasty your results will be if you depend more on actual internal temperatures than cooking times and external temperature.
+I can't tell you how accurate and tasty your results will be if you depend more on actual internal temperatures than cooking times and external temperatures.

-Check out my meat doneness chart with both ideal temperatures and when you should remove from heat temperatures.
-These are based on how I like my meat cooked and may differ from you personal preferences.
+Check out my meat doneness chart with ideal temperatures and when to remove from heat temperatures.
+These are based on how I like my meat cooked and may differ from your preferences.

-If that's the case, make your own chart, print it out and have it standing by in your kitchen.
-You will really notice a difference.
+If that's the case, make your chart, print it out, and have it in your kitchen.
+You will notice a difference.

 blondee47